neuroanatomy/BrainBox/ReadMe.md

 1. install and start `mongo` database
 2. clone the repo and `cd` to the brainbox directory
 4. [create a new OAuth application](https://github.com/settings/applications/new) for your local brainbox url (http://localhost:3000 by default)
-5. paste the keys into the github-keys.json.example file, and drop the .example
+5. drop the `.example` from `github-keys.json.example` and paste the keys you created into
 6. drop the `.example` from `controller/atlasmakerServer/blacklist.json.example`
 7. drop the `.example` from `controller/atlasmakerServer/whitelist.json.example`
-8. drop the `.example` from `blacklist.json.example`
+8. drop the `.example` from `cfg.json.example`
-9. drop the `.example` from `whitelist.json.example`
 10. `npm install`
 11. `npm run build`
 12. `npm start`